 We live in a time of unprecedented access to knowledge.
 But with so much material to choose from, and so little time to sift through and contemplate the trends and relations within and between fields, most people never make it to the best ideas that make everything else make sense in a higher context.
-I have listed here some of the best books that anticipate the future of science and society.
-Some of these are key cultural and philosophical authors that give the new science(s) a meaningful context.
+I have listed here some of the best books, authors and suggestions that anticipate the future of science and society.
+The list is geared towards the more readable and contemporary texts, so should not be taken as a best books of all time type of list, but rather as a pedagogical guide to the future evolution of ideas.
+Scope, context and relevance to future science and metaphysics are therefore better represented than influence or historical importance.
+Some of these suggestions are key cultural and philosophical authors that give the new science(s) a meaningful context.
 All the texts listed, whether they are science, metaphysics or cultural context, (most of them are some interpenetration of the above), they are all, of course, philosophical.
 I obviously have not read every book out there, but the more one reads, especially the more philosophically one reads, the easier it is to spot trends and cliches with an ear out for what is novel and brimming with potential, and an eye for the dead ends and regressions.

 Key texts for the new interdisciplinary/post-disciplinary science: